-We love working with our young patients and are aware that they have distinct needs when seeing the dentist.
-We try not to push kids so they end up nervous about the dentist’s office.
-We would like for their appointment to be as enjoyable and comfortable as it can be, as well as for them to establish life-long relationships with our dentist’s office.
+We love working with all of our young patients and are aware that they have different requirements when seeing the dentist.
+We never try to push kids so that they wind up nervous about the dentist’s office.
+We’d like their appointment to be as enjoyable and comfortable as it can be, as well as for them to develop life-long relationships with the dentist’s office.

-Dr. Platt and Dr. Dale encourages parents of young children to take them along to the parent’s scheduled dental visit so the boy or girl can see how things go during the visit, and become acquainted with our team and office.
+Dr. Platt and Dr. Dale encourages mothers and fathers of young children to take them along to the parent’s scheduled dental appointment so the little one can see how things go at the visit, and become familiar with our staff and office.

-We also propose that your child’s first visit be in between twenty four months and three years of age.
-At that age we can begin to monitor the growth and progression of their teeth.
+We also recommend that your little one’s first visit be in between twenty four months and three years of age.
+At this age we can begin to observe the growth and development of their teeth.

 When New Teeth Arrive:

 Your child’s first tooth erupts between ages 6-12 months and the remainder of their 20 primary or “baby” teeth typically erupt by age 3.
 During this time, gums may feel tender and sore, causing your child to feel irritable.
 To help alleviate this discomfort, we recommend that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 You may also choose to make use of a teething ring.

 Your child’s primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age 6 and continue until age 21.
 Adults have 28 permanent teeth, or 32 including wisdom teeth.

 At our dental practice, we know that even toddlers need to see the dentist!
 Prevention and early intervention can help maintain healthy, happy smiles for a lifetime!